Voices on Tape (EVP

 the world who have been researching this most fascinating

-It is particularly relevant to my argument
+It is particularly relevant since it can

-by all kinds of researchers in many different countries.
+kinds of researchers in many different countries.

 This is a trailer for a commercial movie